abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 {% if site.distribution == 'print' %}
 -->

-Interlude: Skolem variables
+Interlude: Skolem variables and type downcasting
 ---

-However, there is clearly no way specify such "perfecly unnatural transformation" for categories that are infinite.
-And even transformations on finite categories, or the "semi-natural" transformations which we described above (the ones that include a single condition for a single value or type) are always possible to specify e.g. you can do it in Typescript, but not in Haskell.

-Let's And even transformations on finite categories, or the "semi-natural" transformations which we described above (the ones that include a single condition for a single value or type) are always possible to specify e.g. in Typescript, you can do something like:
+Let's try to define the "semi-natural" transformation that we described above (the ones that include a single condition for a single value or type) e.g. an abstract function that reverses all lists, except the list of booleans).
+In Typescript, it will look something like this.

 ```typescript
 function unnatural<A> (a: Array<A>): Array <A>{